Bourbon Sweet Potato Casserole

 Here’s what you’ll need:

-• Sweet potatoes—we’ll need 4.5 lbs. of ’em.
+• Sweet potatoes — we need 4.5 lbs. of ’em.
 I recommend using fresh sweet potatoes, not the canned variety.
 I like to purchase ones that are uniform in size, but any sweet potatoes will work.

-• Bourbon—or your favorite whiskey.
+• Bourbon — or your favorite whiskey.
 It should be flavorful and drinkable, but you do not need to use your fancy sipping bourbon.
+Maker’s Mark is my favorite brand for this.

 • All-purpose flour—I prefer unbleached, but you can use the regular kind if that’s what you’ve got on hand